swmannepalli/Fabric-DW/Task2-Create-Tables-and-Insert-Data.md

     https://raw.githubusercontent.com/MicrosoftLearning/dp-data/main/create-dw.txt
      ```
 11. Run the query, which creates a simple data warehouse schema and loads some data.
 The script should take around 30 seconds to run.
 12. Use the Refresh button on the toolbar to refresh the view.
-Then in the Explorer pane, verify that the dbo schema in the data warehouse now contains the following four tables:
+Then in the Explorer pane, verify that the dbo schema in the data warehouse now contains the following four tables: <br> <br>
-            DimCustomer
+            DimCustomer <br>
-            DimDate
+            DimDate <br>
-            DimProduct
+            DimProduct <br>
-            FactSalesOrder
+            FactSalesOrder <br>

  [Continue >](Task3-Create-Spark-Pool.md)